Piyanggang manok

-Piyanggang manok, also spelled pyanggang manuk, is a Filipino dish consisting of chicken braised in turmeric, onions, lemongrass, ginger, siling haba chilis, garlic, coconut milk, and ground burnt coconut.
-It originates with the Tausug people of Sulu and Mindanao.
+Piyanggang manok, also spelled pyanggang manuk (English: "grilled or roasted chicken"), is a Filipino dish consisting of chicken braised in turmeric, onions, lemongrass, ginger, siling haba chilis, garlic, coconut milk, and ground burnt coconut.
+It originates from the Tausug people of Sulu.
 It is related to tiyula itum, another Tausug dish which uses burnt coconut.
 The dish is characteristically black in color.
 The meat may also be grilled before adding the marinade.
 It is a type of ginataan.